Levi-Opunga/AkanNamingAssistant/README.md

   `$ atom .`
 - If using Visual Studio Code open by running command `$ code .`
-  -In Visual Studio Code get the Live Server extension then click on the Go Live icon at the lower shortcuts bar in order to open the html page on a live server for easier viewing of editing changes.
+- In Visual Studio Code get the Live Server extension then click on the Go Live icon at the lower shortcuts bar in order to open the html page on a live server for easier viewing of editing changes.

 ## Known Bugs